Comodule/comodule-sdk-ios/README.md

 ### Discovering modules

-In order to connecto to a Comodule module, it is necessary to first discover it.
+In order to connect to a Comodule module, it is necessary to first discover it.

 First, subscribe to the discovered modules publisher:
 ```swift